 Continue reading as we take a look at why you need to have emergency expenses ready for those unexpected bills.

 Losing a job or taking a pay cut can cause disruptions to your financial planning, leaving you scrambling to pay bills.
-But, if you have an emergency fund then you have a safety net to catch you when life throws you off balance.
+But if you have an emergency fund then you have a safety net to catch you when life throws you off balance.
 Keeping emergency money readily available means you won’t have to wait for approval on a high-interest loan or pay interest fees on your credit card.

-When the unpredictable happens your cash flow won’t be derailed.
-Keep in mind, this isn’t a long-term savings plan, but a fund to cover unforeseen situations that should only be used in the case of an emergency.
+When the unpredictable happens, your cash flow won’t be derailed.
+Keep in mind, this isn’t a long-term savings plan but a fund to cover unforeseen situations that should only be used in the case of an emergency.

-When to use emergency fund
+When to use an emergency fund

 A guideline to stick to is to only use your emergency cash when the unexpected happens.
 Whatever you are spending the funds on should be a necessary and urgent expense.
 Set a specific dollar amount for the account and only draw from it when an emergency occurs.
 Be sure to replenish the amount withdrawn so you are prepared for the next unexpected bill.